maxipesfix/coversational_interfaces_spring_2017/serial_speech_arduino_embodied/README.md

  9. Press "Speak" and say "Turn lights on" or "Turn lights off".
  10. Modify to your liking.

+Note: This version does control Arduino via speech, not vice-versa.
+However the state of the LED is indeed being read from Arduino, so, this code can also be a starting point for controlling speech based on Arduino sensors.

 # Original README below: